 where tablespace_name=upper('&tname');

-If Autoextensible is “On” on the tablespace, then Tablespace can grow without explicitly adding the space. we can use the below query to find the size of the tablespace to which, it can be extended automatically if required
+If Autoextensible is “On” on the tablespace, Tablespace can grow without explicitly adding the space. we can use the below query to find the size of the tablespace to which, it can be extended automatically if required

 To check all tablespace information in the database